 Rogers’ work looks at the intersections of culture, identity, and embedded forms of colonization expressed through perception and psyche.
-Combining aspects of memory, history, and personal experience, she expands and complicates the capaciousness of blackness by challenging the politics of hybridity, authenticity, and visibility as an Afro-Asian woman.
+Combining aspects of memory, history, and personal experience, she forefronts the capaciousness of blackness by challenging the politics of hybridity, authenticity, and visibility as an Afro-Asian woman.
 Often asking the question, who and what survives?
 She simultaneously engages violence and care as co-constructive forces that structure Black life.
 By using materials that reference colonial histories Rogers re-contextualizes them to grapple with the entanglements of belonging and fugitivity, beauty and horror, life and death, opacity and transparency, care and resistance.

 Often using performance, sculpture, video, installation as methods of address, Rogers contends with the systems of commodification, representation, and female-identified subjectivity as shaped by the experience of diaspora.
 The body becomes an archive and vessel for collective memory and reimagining, while temporality provides pathways for de-colonial futures and alternative possibilities for Black and Asian people to exist.